GabriellCosta/InPost/README.md

 ### CI/CD

-No CI/CD was added here
+A simple run test job is added